Testing identity of collections of quantum states: sample complexity analysis: Introduction

 \begin{itemize} \item {\bf Case $\mathsf{A}$}: $\rho_1=\rho_2=...=\rho_N$, which can be equivalently stated by saying that there exists a $d$-dimensional state $\sigma$ such that $\sum_{i} p_i D_{\mathrm{Tr}}(\rho_i,\sigma)=0$, with $D_{\mathrm{Tr}}$ the {{trace distance~\cite{Hayashi2016}}}; \item {\bf Case $\mathsf{B}$}: For any $d$-dimensional state $\sigma$ it holds $\sum_{i} p_i D_{\mathrm{Tr}}(\rho_i,\sigma)>\epsilon$. \end{itemize}

 Our goal is to find the {{values of $M$ for which there is a two-outcome test that}} can discriminate the two cases with high probability of success.
-Explicitly, indicating with \texttt{"accept"} and \texttt{"reject"} the outcomes of the test, we require the probability of getting \texttt{"accept"} to be larger than $2/3$ in case $\mathsf{A}$, and smaller than $1/3$ in case $\mathsf{B}$, i.e. Note that the values $2/3$ and $1/3$ are entirely conventional, and can be replaced by any constant respectively in $(1/2,1)$ and $(0,1/2)$.
+Explicitly, indicating with \texttt{"accept"} and \texttt{"reject"} the outcomes of the test, we require the probability of getting \texttt{"accept"} to be larger than $2/3$ in case $\mathsf{A}$, and smaller than $1/3$ in case $\mathsf{B}$, i.e. Note that the values $2/3$ and $1/3$ are by convention and, { as long as we are interested in the sample complexity only up to a scaling factor,} can be replaced by any pair of constants $c,s$, respectively, { such that $1>c>s>0$}.
 The main result of the paper is to provide an estimate of necessary and sufficient values of $M$ to fulfill the above conditions.
-We use the notations $O(f(d,N,\epsilon))$ and $\Omega(g(d,N,\epsilon))$ to indicate respectively asymptotic upper and lower bounds to sample complexities.
+We use the notations $O(f(d,N,\epsilon))$ and $\Omega(g(d,N,\epsilon))$ to indicate respectively upper and lower bounds to sample complexities, up to multiplicative constants.
 If lower and upper bounds which differ by a multiplicative constant can be obtained, the sample complexity is considered to be determined and indicated as $\Theta(f(d,N,\epsilon))=\Theta(g(d,N,\epsilon))$.

 Specifically we prove the following results: